Beto O'Rourke: Foreign policy

 O'Rourke supported the Iran nuclear deal regarding Iran's development of weapons of mass destruction.
 In August 2017, O'Rourke criticized Trump's hard-line stance towards North Korea, saying that "We must not allow this president to sleepwalk this country, or tweet this country, into war with North Korea."
 In March 2019, O'Rourke called for ending the U.S.–led Iraq War and War in Afghanistan.
 O'Rourke opposed the U.S. involvement in the Syrian Civil War and providing arms to the rebel fighters in Syria.
 He also criticized the NATO-led military intervention in Libya a "factor in the destabilization of the Middle East and the rise of ISIS."
 O'Rourke supported legislation to curtail NSA's broad and unwarranted surveillance of U.S. and foreign citizens.

-In July 2018, O'Rourke said that Trump's performance while attending the 2018 Russia–United States summit in Helsinki warranted impeachment.
+In July 2018, O'Rourke said that Trump's performance while attending the 2018 Russia–United States Summit in Helsinki warranted impeachment.
 Addressing the Trump–Putin joint press conference of July 16, he said standing "on stage in another country with the leader of another country who wants to and has sought to undermine this country, and to side with him over the United States—if I were asked to vote on this I would vote to impeach the president."
 On March 23, 2019, O'Rourke accused President Trump of collusion with Russia to "undermine and influence" U.S. elections.

 In March 2019, O'Rourke said regarding the China–United States trade war that President Trump had a "legitimate" cause and "We want him to be successful in this, but as I was reminded by a fellow Iowan, when have we ever gone to war, including a trade war without allies?"

 In an interview with ABC, O'Rourke suggested that the United States address the migrant caravan by investing in stability in countries where the migrants originate, countries in the Northern Triangle of Central America.
 O'Rourke said that U.S. involvement in Central America "has not been a very positive one over the last 60 years.
 You can go back to the coup [in Guatemala] that overthrew Jacobo Arbenz in 1954, fully backed by the Eisenhower administration and the Dulles brothers, who had an interest in the United Fruit company, whose fight with the government really precipitated the crisis that led to the coup."

+In February 2024, O'Rourke expressed support of a campaign to vote "uncommitted" in the 2024 Michigan Democratic presidential primary, arguing it would put pressure on President Biden to bring an end to the Gaza war.